 Next you will need to define your buyer personas.
 Chances are you’re calling on many different types of buyers.
 Most likely you call on Managers, Director’s and Vice Presidents.
 Functionally speaking you also probably call into the Human Resources department, the Procurement department and various groups within the IT department (application development, data management, program management office).
 Each one of these buyers needs to hear a different message.
 Buyer personas are fictional, generalized representations of your ideal customers.
 They help you understand your customers (and prospective customers) better, and make it easier for you to tailor content including your messaging such as email, voice mail and content to the specific needs, behaviors, and concerns of different groups.

 Now that you have built your buyer personas you need to understand the buyer journey.
 Trust me when I say that lead nurturing is not a one-size-fits-all strategy, so you can’t take a “cookie-cutter approach.
 I have spent countless hours trying to master the art and science of executing a lead nurturing campaign and have learned through trial and error.
 I have learned (and been taught) to organize and align my lead nurturing campaign with the stages of the buyer journey.
 The buyer's journey is a general representation of the process buyers go through to become aware of, evaluate, and purchase a new product or service.
-The journey is a three-step process: Awareness Stage: The buyer realizes they have a problem. ...
+The journey is a four-step process: Awareness Stage: The buyer realizes they have a problem.
 Consideration Stage: The buyer defines their problem and researches options to solve it.
+Commitment Stage: The buyer decides they are committed to changing and leaving their status quo.
 Decision Stage: The buyer chooses a solution.

 Creating Your Content & Messaging-Offering Something of Value, Not a Pitch

-Educate: Especially at initiation, lead nurturing focuses on educating the prospect by sharing your insights, ideas and point of view (it doesn’t start with a pitching a candidate or a price quote).
+Educate: Especially at awareness, lead nurturing should focus on educating the prospect by sharing your insights, ideas and point of view (it doesn’t start with a pitching a candidate or a price quote).
 This may also include teaching (sharing through experience) your prospects how to make better, more informed decisions to advance their initiatives and/or agenda.

 Engage with Compelling Content: By sharing compelling content that is relevant and important to the prospect you gain the engagement of your prospect and change the conversation.
 This is how you build value into your sales process and begin to position yourself as a thought leader.
 When sales people do this they no longer feel the pressure of “having to sell something” or the need to “go into pitch mode”